-Prior the launch of the new CTIS public website, Sponsors have the option to apply for deferral in the publication of clinical trials information in the CTIS.
-Deferral requests must be submitted only with the initial Clinical Trial Application.
-For instance, for Phase II and III studies, sponsors may request to defer the publication of the study protocol for up to 5 years after the end of the trials in the EU/EEA.
+Sponsors may apply for deferral in the publication of clinical trials information in the CTIS.
+Request for deferral must be submitted only with the initial Clinical Trial Application submission.
+For example, for Phase II and III studies, the sponsor may request for deferring the publication of study protocol up to 5 years after the end of the trials in the EU/EEA.